Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 	- Find the Minimum quantity from produce

 Hint: Try doing it as we did earlier.
-Find the answer in dbeaver, then translate it to Java.
+Find the answer in DBeaver, then translate it to Java.

 Good Luck and GREAT JOB!